Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 eip --> call <system@plt>
-	## This gadget makes a system call based on the argument on the stack
+	## Move the address of system@plt into rip, thus executing it with
+           the argument that is pointed to by the esp.
 ═══════════════════════════════════════════════════════════════════════════════════
 ```